Convert Web Apps and Websites to Mobile Apps

 Because the Sworkit team was able to leverage one single code base to build iOS and Android apps, Hanna says Ionic cut Sworkit’s development time in half and saved well over $200,000 a year in salaries for the two additional developers they’d have needed to build native apps.

-As you explore the ways to convert your existing web content into mobile apps, reach out to an Ionic App Specialist with any questions.
+As you explore the ways to convert your website and web app to mobile apps, reach out to an Ionic App Specialist with any questions.

 Ionic is a leader in enterprise app development.
 Thousands of enterprise customers use Ionic to build mission-critical apps for their customers, both external and internal.